The New Vestibular Rehabilitation Approach

 - lightheaded, floating or rocking sensation (dizziness)

-- sensation of being heavily weighted or pulled in one direction.
+- also, sensation of being heavy or pulled in one direction

 BALANCE OR SPATIAL ORIENTATION: